ava-labs/hypersdk/CONTRIBUTING.md

 On MacOS, a modern version of bash is required (e.g. via [homebrew](https://brew.sh/) with `brew install bash`).
 The version installed by default is not compatible with HyperSDK's [shell scripts](scripts).

+An [optional dev shell](#optional-dev-shell) may be used to gain access to additional dependencies.

 ### Setting up your development environment

 1. Clone the repository: